OSGP/Documentation/Protocols/IEC61850/SWDevice-010805.md

 The messages below are part of OSGP and implemented in the IEC61850 protocol adapter and supported by the SWDevice-010805 device firmware.

-- **[RegisterDeviceRequest](./SWDevice-010805/RegisterDevice.md)** (from device to platform) is a request that notifies the platform a device which wants to register.
-During the registration the device sends it's identification (serial number), and the device communicates its IP address to the platform.
+- **[RegisterDeviceRequest](./SWDevice-010805/RegisterDevice.md)** (from device to platform) is a request that notifies the platform a device wants to register.
+During the registration the device sends it's identification (serial number), and the device communicates it's IP address to the platform.
 - **[RegisterDeviceResponse](./SWDevice-010805/RegisterDevice.md)** (from platform to device) is a response which informs the device that the registration was successful.
 The device will not register anymore, until the next power cycle or reboot.

 - **[StartSelfTestRequest](./SWDevice-010805/StartSelfTest.md)** is a request which commands a device to switch all light relays on.